- 75% of recruiters use some form of recruiting software.

 There are four main categories into which recruiting software is organized:

-- Sourcing software: these tools help recruiters find candidates, including passive candidates who may not be on the lookout for an organization’s open position.
+- Sourcing software: these tools help recruiters find lots of candidates, including passive candidates who may not be on the lookout for an organization’s open position.

 - Candidate engagement software: these tools help manage communication between recruiters and candidates to streamline setting up phone screens, interviews, skill tests, and more.